mdolinin/gha-conductor/README.md

     App->>GitHub: Update pr-status check with conclusion
 ```

+### When app will not trigger workflows on PR event
+- if PR is opened from fork
+- if PR is not mergeable
+- if PR has no files changed

 ## Persistence
 App uses PostgreSQL database to store information about which workflows should be triggered for each event and workflow executions that were triggered.
 - `@databases/pg` is used to interact with the database.